kubernetes-sigs/kustomize/examples/remoteBuild.md

 namePrefix: remote-
 EOF
 ```

-Running `kustomize build $DEMO_HOME` and confirm the output contains three Pods and all have `remote-` prefix.
+Build this to confirm all three pods (from the base) have the `remote-` prefix.
 <!-- @remoteBases @test -->
 ```
 test 3 == \